 Information about REACH

-The ECHA is an EU agency based in Helsinki.
-It was established to regulate the technical, scientific, and administrative aspects of the REACH Regulation.
-The Regulation applies to all EU Member States and the European Economic Area.
-It ensures that only previously registered chemicals are now permitted to be placed on the market.
-The aim is to be able to trace where substances are in use that cause harm to the environment or serious health problems to humans.
+The European Chemicals Agency (ECHA) is an EU authority in Helsinki that was created to manage the technical, scientific and administrative aspects of the REACH Regulation.
+The regulation applies in all EU member states as well as in the European Economic Area and stipulates that only previously registered chemicals may be put into circulation.
+This is intended to make it easier to trace where substances are used that cause damage to the environment or serious adverse health effects.

 - (very) persistent

 - (very) bioaccumulative or toxic

 - endocrine effects